-Halle Institute for Economic Research (IWH) - Member of the Leibniz Association, Kleine Maerkerstrasse 8, 06108 Halle (Saale), conference room (ground floor) or online via Zoom (depending on the COVID-19 regulations in place).
+Halle Institute for Economic Research (IWH) - Member of the Leibniz Association, Kleine Maerkerstrasse 8, 06108 Halle (Saale), conference room (ground floor).

 Problem sets

 There will be eight assignments throughout the term.
 At the end of each day, the lecturer will post assignments, which are due on the day before the next lecture (11.59 pm).
 In order to complete the course, six problem sets (at least one of every lecturer) will have to be successfully passed.